Plumbing, Business Tips

 Leaking pipes, fixtures, and seals—otherwise known as small leaks—quickly add up to gallons of water lost and wasted dollars, according to Energy Star.
-Help customers save water and energy by explaining the benefits of smart plumbing products, such as tankless water heaters, drain-cleaning sensors, leak-detection equipment, smart showerheads, and touchless or voice-activated faucets.
+Provide better customer support by helping customers save water and energy.
+They want to know the benefits of smart plumbing products, such as tankless water heaters, drain-cleaning sensors, leak-detection equipment, smart showerheads, and touchless or voice-activated faucets.

-By staying on top of new plumbing technology, you can equip your techs to offer smart solutions for every plumbing problem.
+By staying on top of new plumbing technology, you can equip your field technicians to offer smart solutions for every plumbing problem.

 7. Track Key Performance Indicators (KPIs)